liihour/mastering_git/readme.md

 git push : used when publish local branch already git pull : pull other changes to our local

+git remote show origin : show branch in our repo

 # + This is Git Conflicts

-git merge main : merge main branch to our branch
+git merge main : merge or pull main branch to our branch

+# + reset

+## soft reset

+git reset --soft <commit-hash> : moved specified commit to history and keep changes stage to work directory and in stage

+## mixed reset

+git reset <commit-hash> : moved specified commit to history and keep changes stage to work directory but not in stage

+## hard reset

+git reset --hard <commit-hash> : discard specific commit